Frequently Asked Questions

 When is the deadline for the qualification round?

-The results of the qualification round will be announced on Monday 6.
-May 2024.
+The results of the Qualification Round will be announced on Monday, 21 July 2025.
 You will receive an information email and you can view your results online by this date: Login

 What are the time zones of the deadlines?